Webhooks | Real-time Event Notifications

 Delivery Policy

-• Success: Any 2xx HTTP status code is considered successful delivery
+- Success: Any 2xx HTTP status code is considered a successful delivery

-• HTTPS required: Webhook URLs must use HTTPS (HTTP is rejected)
+- HTTPS required: Webhook URLs must use HTTPS (HTTP is rejected at create time)

 Testing Webhooks